MicrosoftDocs/Virtualization-Documentation/tlfs.md

 To prevent this situation, the hypervisor provides a way to inhibit TLB flush hypercalls until intercept processing is complete.
-When a memory intercept message is generated by the hypervisor, the “TLB Flush Inhibit” bit (TlbFlushInhibit) will consequently be set.
+When a memory intercept message is generated by the hypervisor, the “TLB Flush Inhibit" bit (TlbFlushInhibit) will consequently be set.
 Any attempt to flush the TLB with a hypercall will place the caller’s virtual processor in a suspended state.
 The instruction pointer will not be incremented past the instruction that invoked the hypercall.
 After the memory